Fieldwork

 FEE OVERVIEW

-The field school fees cover in-field transportation, field equipment, accommodation, all meals except Friday, instructor fees, and field trips to sites of interest in the area.
+The field school fees cover in-field transportation, field equipment, accommodation, all meals except Friday, instructor fees.

 Weekends are yours to explore the cultural and natural attractions in the area.